 6. Acknowledgments and contribution:

-Nico Stollenwerk, BCAM, MTB Group & University of Trento: conceived of the study, developed and analyzed the models.
+Nico Stollenwerk, BCAM, MTB Group: developed and analyzed the models.

 Nicole Cusimano, BCAM – MTB Postdoctoral researcher: data collection, analysis and graphical illustration.